-- Your baby will stay with you unless they need extra care.
+Your baby will stay with you unless they need extra care.
 You can usually have skin-to-skin contact with your baby straight away if you choose this.
-Occasionally they may need to be looked after in a neonatal unit if they are unwell or need extra support. - Your baby should have their blood glucose level tested a few hours after birth to make sure that it is not too low. - Gestational diabetes usually goes away after birth and therefore you will be advised to stop taking all diabetes medications immediately after your baby is born.
-Before you go home, your blood glucose level will be tested to make sure that it has returned to normal. - You should be offered a fasting blood glucose test 6-13 weeks after the birth of your baby.
-A small number of women continue to have high blood glucose levels and will be offered further tests for diabetes.
+Sometimes they may need to be looked after in a neonatal unit if they are unwell or need extra support.

-- You should be offered information about your lifestyle, including diet, exercise and watching your weight, to reduce your chance of type 2 diabetes in the future. - Up to 50% of women who have had gestational diabetes develop type 2 diabetes within the following 5 years.
-You will therefore be advised to have a test for this every year.
+- Your baby should have their blood glucose level tested a few hours after birth to make sure that it is not too low. - Gestational diabetes usually goes away after birth.
+Your healthcare team will advise you to stop taking all diabetes medications immediately after your baby is born.
+Before you go home, your blood glucose level will be tested to make sure that it has returned to normal. - Your healthcare team should advise you to have a test 6 13 weeks after the birth of your baby.
+Your healthcare team may do the test or they may tell you to see your GP.
+A small number of women continue to have high blood glucose levels and will be offered further tests for diabetes. - You should be offered information about your diet, exercise and keeping a healthy weight, to reduce your chance of type 2 diabetes in the future. - Up to 1 in 2 women who have had gestational diabetes develop type 2 diabetes within the following 5 years.
+Your healthcare team will advise you to have a test for this every year.